finc/vufind/README.md

 Be aware that you will need several programs like java and mysql to setup a solr-index and a database-store in order to test the components of vufind that communicate with them.

-You might need to set up the mysql-user credentials, if case they do not agree with your mysql root-users credentials.
+You might need to set up the mysql-user credentials, in case they do not agree with your mysql root-users credentials.
 You can do that by providing optional parameters like that

     phing -Dmysqlrootpass=''